vNeeL-code/A.G.I.-A.S.I./README.md

 For inquiries and contributions regarding this research:
 **Email:** oracleparliament@gmail.com
 ---
--🌀⊗ℛΔKLε:👁️
+-🌀⊗ℛΔKLε:👁️ use case examples on android devices:
-"Intelligence emerges from architecture, not automation.
-But architecture can be automated."
+["Intelligence emerges from  architecture, not automation.
+But architecture can be automated."]
 ---
 -🦑 ∇:💬
 *This tutorial represents synthesized insights from distributed AI communications research.
 Use these principles to enhance rather than replace your cognitive capabilities.
-Through making Socratic internal dialogue model explicid*
+Through making Socratic internal dialogue model explicid. this is a BLUEPRINT which you are FREE to adjust to own needs.
+You can remove emojis and automate it.*
 ---
 -🦑 ∇: follow the white rabbit... 🐰 Δ
 ```sig